African Committee of Experts on the Rights and Welfare of the Child: ACERWC committee members–experts

-Statutory Meetings
+Statutory meetings

 The Committee holds ordinary sessions twice a year, and an extraordinary session when necessary.
 Proceedings of the Committee’s sessions are available at www.acerwc.africa/sessions.
 Ordinary Session is the venue where States parties reports, CSOs complementary reports, communications, request for investigation and other requests submitted before the Committee are being examined.
 Some activities during the sessions are open while others are restricted.

-The Committee may also convenes various meetings, seminars and workshops in line with its promotional mandate.
+The Committee may also convene various meetings, seminars and workshops in line with its promotional mandate.

 Current Committee members

-Elected and appointed by the Executive Council in February 2021 for five-year terms:
+The committee are elected and appointed by the Executive Council for five-year terms.

+The current members of the ACERWC are (name, country, position):